-Glass Jar (Amazon) big enough to hold the ingredients, that seals well enough that you can get away with giving it a shake without it all leaking out and pretty glass bottles (Amazon) for when it is ready.
+Glass Jar (Amazon affiliate link) big enough to hold the ingredients, that seals well enough that you can get away with giving it a shake without it all leaking out and pretty glass bottles (Amazon affiliate link) for when it is ready.

 How to Make Seville Orange Gin